STAR Events

 Online STAR Events

-FCCLA offers three online STAR Events focused on integrating Family and Consumer Science (FCS) content through digital delivery.
+Online STAR Events focus on integrating Family and Consumer Sciences (FCS) content through digital delivery.
 The following events also have an online preliminary round of competition at the national level.

 Chapter advisers must register member entries by February 1 in the FCCLA Portal under the Meetings & Event tab to compete in the preliminary competition round.